unionlabs/union/08-wasm-issue.md

   }
   ```

-  the keeper will look up the handler for the client type "foobar", and pass the message to it. the looked up module is `(08-wasm, "0xabcd")`, which instructs the wasm module to pass the client & consensus state to the contract as arbitrary bytes. this will require the following change to 08-wasm/types/contract_api.go#InstantiateMessage:
+  the keeper will look up the handler for the client type "foobar", and pass the message to it. the looked up module is `(08-wasm, "0xabcd")`, which instructs the wasm module to pass the client & consensus state to the contract (as arbitrary bytes). this will require the following change to 08-wasm/types/contract_api.go#InstantiateMessage:

   ```go
   type InstantiateMessage struct {